ironbee/ironbee/predicate/reference.md

 : Will reorder children into a canonical order to aid in subexpression merging.
 : If any child is a the null literal, will replace itself with `null`.
 : Will remove any truthy literal children.
-: If any child is itself an `and` call, will replace that child with the child's children.

 Front End
 : Available via `+`.